Patients & visitors

-We understand these restrictions are hard, and we know visitors play an important role in a patient’s recovery, but these are exceptional times.
-Technology makes it easy to stay in touch remotely, and we really encourage you to stay connected through phone, text, email, social media or video-chat.
+Technology can make it easier to stay in touch remotely, and we really encourage you to stay connected through phone, text, email, social media or video-chat.

 If you’re new to video-chat, we have created some guides on how to best use your device to keep in touch.
-You can even use our free WiFi!
-Find out how to connect a patient to Wifi and download video call applications for free
+You can even use our free WiFi.Find out how to connect a patient to Wifi and download video call applications for free.